Meat Eaters 2.0

 According to national data, the vegan trend quadrupled between 2012 and 2017.
 Waterstones has 2,058 books with titles that include the word vegan as of Jan 2019, compared to 994 in August 2018.
 As for grocery, in 2018 the UK launched the most vegan products onto supermarket shelves than any other nation.
 It’s unsurprising that this momentum has caused 42% of UK vegans to make the diet and lifestyle change so recently, in 2018.

-In our industry, exposure to veganism is inescapable; given the numbers and abundance of recent research, we wanted to direct a discussion about the trend to our own market research panel.
+In our industry, exposure to veganism is inescapable; given the numbers and abundance of recent research, we wanted to direct a discussion about the trend to our own food market research panel.

 Meat consumption is polarising at home.